 When does total internal reflection occur?

-What are the conditions necessary for total internal reflection?
+What are the conditions necessary for tirf ?

 Total internal reflection takes place only when:

-- Light should passes from denser medium to rare medium.
+- The light should pass from a denser medium to a rare medium.

-- The angle of incidence must be greater than critical angle.
+- The angle of incidence must be greater than the critical angle.

 Examples of total internal reflection

-- Mirage is the image of some distant object that appears due to total internal reflection.
+- Mirage is the image of some distant object that appears.

-- A fish which looks like water above as mirror due to total internal reflection.
+- A fish that looks like water above as a mirror.